The Founder's Capital Map

 The seed capital landscape is more diverse than funding headlines suggest, which tend to track institutional rounds and miss the early-stage combinations that actually get most companies started.

 Non-dilutive grant funding is the most overlooked and underused capital source for pre-revenue or early-revenue ventures.
 The AFD Digital Challenge awards €20,000 per winner with a year of support.
-The Tony Elumelu Foundation provides $5,000 seed capital to 1,000 entrepreneurs annually across Africa, primarily for ideation-to-MVP transitions.
+The Tony Elumelu Foundation provides $5,000 in non-refundable seed capital, training and mentorship to selected African entrepreneurs; its 2026 cohort comprises 3,200 entrepreneurs selected from over 265,000 applications across all 54 African countries - the 12th cohort since the programme launched in 2015.
 The GSMA Innovation Fund targets mobile-enabled solutions.
 None of these should be the entire financing strategy, but each provides runway without dilution at a stage when dilution is most expensive.

 The dilution discipline rule: a founder who will approach Series A institutional investors needs to arrive with at least 60 percent of the company still under founder control (combined).
 Total pre-Series A dilution - accelerator equity, angel equity, ESOP pool - should not exceed 30–35 percent.
-If early investors have demanded 20 percent for $50,000, as documented above, the dilution trajectory is already broken before Series A. The negotiation at seed stage is more consequential than it appears at the time.
+If early investors have demanded 20 percent for $50,000, the dilution trajectory is already broken before Series A. The substantive treatment of why African Series A contractual architecture concentrates these vulnerabilities - and the foundational treatment of VC contracts under emerging-market enforcement conditions - sits in The Financing Journey Through the Scaling Phases.
+The negotiation at seed stage is more consequential than it appears at the time.

 Stage 2: Series A - accessing institutional equity ($3–10M)

 The Series A investor landscape in Africa has contracted since 2022 but has also clarified.
-The funds most actively deploying at Series A in East, West, and Southern Africa as of 2026 include Launch Africa, TLcom Capital (pan-African, technology focus), Partech Africa (Seed+ to Series C, strong fintech and climate track record), Novastar Ventures (East Africa), Ventures Platform (Nigeria-primary), QED Investors (fintech focus), and Quona Capital (fintech and financial inclusion).
-As the Launch Base Africa analysis documents, each Series A round completed in early 2026 involved at least one DFI or state-backed co-investor.
-Access to information is available via databases, such as Africa: The Big Deal.
+The funds most actively deploying at Series A in East, West, and Southern Africa as of 2026 include TLcom Capital (pan-African, technology focus), Partech Africa (Seed+ to Series C, strong fintech and climate track record), Novastar Ventures (East Africa), Ventures Platform (Nigeria-primary), QED Investors (fintech focus), and Quona Capital (fintech and financial inclusion).
+As the Launch Base Africa analysis documents, each Series A round completed in early 2026 involved at least one DFI or state-backed co-investor - the substantive treatment of this DFI-dominance pattern and what it means for the architecture sits in Investor Landscape.

 What Series A investors actually require beyond the pitch deck: two to three years of management accounts (ideally audited or audit-reviewed); cap table in clean shareholder-register format with all convertible instruments noted; board minutes from the prior 12 months; employment contracts for all senior staff; IP ownership documentation; regulatory licences for each market of operation.
 These are not optional - they are the documents that slow or kill most African Series A processes when absent.

 Understanding the DFI co-investor dynamic is as important as understanding any individual investor's check size.
 A founder who starts a DFI relationship six months before needing to close a round is starting too late.
-DFI due diligence for equity investments involves an Environmental and Social Impact Assessment evaluated against the IFC Performance Standards, a gender analysis, a corporate governance assessment, and an integrity due diligence check.
+DFI due diligence for equity investments often involves environmental and social assessment against the IFC Performance Standards - eight standards covering environmental and social risk management, labour conditions, resource efficiency, community health and safety, land acquisition, biodiversity, indigenous peoples and cultural heritage - alongside gender, governance and integrity due diligence (often calibrated to the 2X Criteria framework, the substantive treatment of which sits in The Gender-Scaling System), a corporate governance assessment, and an integrity due diligence check.
 The assessment alone can take three to four months.
 Ventures that have not prepared for this process - or that have governance gaps the assessment will surface - should resolve those gaps before first engagement.

 Stage 3: Growth stage equity and the DFI map ($10M+)

 BII deploys $10–250 million across equity, debt, and fund instruments.
-Its 2X Criteria provides a preference filter that meaningfully improves access probability for qualifying ventures, and BII+ is a technical assistance facility that can fund governance, ESG, and operational improvements pre-investment.
+Its 2X Criteria provides a preference filter that meaningfully improves access probability for qualifying ventures (per BII's Strategy 2026-31, 30 percent of new investments must qualify under 2X), and BII+ is a technical assistance facility that can fund governance, ESG, and operational improvements pre-investment.
 Proparco invests from pre-Series A through Series D, starting from €1 million, with published minimum requirements of €400,000 in annual revenues and demonstrated ability to expand outside the domestic market.

 Stage 4: Growth stage debt - instruments and prerequisites